 In summary assessment, there is no human intervention.
-Here the main task involved is to match up or check the information provided by the taxpayer while filing an ITR with the information available with the Income Tax Department.
-If there are any arithmetical errors, incorrect claims, etc. then those will be directly adjusted by Income Tax Department.
-In case of this type of assessment, the taxpayer is informed by intimation under Section 143(1).
+Here the main task involved is to match up or check the information provided by the taxpayer while filing an ITR with the information available with the Income-tax Department.
+If there are any arithmetical errors, incorrect claims, etc. then those will be directly adjusted by Income-tax Department.
+In the case of this type of assessment, the taxpayer is informed by intimation under section 143(1).

 - Regular Assessment

-Here the Assessing Officer of Income Tax Department will conduct the assessment to find out that the taxpayer has neither understated his income nor has overstated the expenses.
+Here the Assessing Officer of the Income-tax Department will conduct the assessment to find out that the taxpayer has neither understated his income nor has overstated the expenses.